 1) Filing in the U.S. from overseas can be challenging.

-U.S. trademark law is notoriously stringent as to the language required to describe the goods and services offered, as well as the classes used to designate them.
+American trademark law is notoriously stringent as to the language required to describe the goods and services offered, as well as the classes used to designate them.
 Trademark applications must be relatively specific when describing a product or service, and the 45 different classes of offerings can get quite granular.
 Trademark applications in other countries, by contrast, are permitted to be broader in their descriptions.
-Describing a product as “clothing” may be acceptable in one jurisdiction, whereas in the U.S., you would need to designate it as a “hat” or “shirt,” etc. Applicants in other countries will run into problems with their U.S. filings, even when they’ve filed a perfectly acceptable local application to begin their International Registration.
+Describing a product as “clothing” may be acceptable in one jurisdiction, whereas in the U.S., you would need to designate the specific articles you are producing.
+Applicants in other countries will run into problems with their US filings even when they’ve filed a perfectly acceptable local application due to these discrepancies.
 In cases like this, a direct U.S. filing that expressly meets the requirements of the USPTO has a greater chance of success than a Madrid Protocol filing.

 2) Madrid Protocol filings are subject to central attack.

-“Central attack” means that the original application used to initiate a Madrid Protocol filing is successfully disputed or denied – in other words, if it’s cancelled after registration.
+“Central attack” means that the original application used to initiate a Madrid Protocol filing can be successfully disputed or denied, thus affecting the filings in other nations.
 In this case, all other trademark protections granted by the Madrid Protocol are cancelled as well – a catastrophic situation for the trademark holder.
-There is recourse – for instance, the holder can attempt to convert each Madrid Protocol trademark to a national application in each jurisdiction – but at this point you are running into increased representation fees, filing fees, and much more time.
-It’s still worth the benefits of trademark protection to do so, but in the event of central attack, the Madrid Protocol filing is simply a wasted step and a needless expenditure of resources and money, to end up with the same result – national applications in the desired countries.
+There is an opportunity for recourse – for instance, the holder can attempt to convert each Madrid Protocol trademark to a national application in each jurisdiction, but this can result in increased representation fees, filing fees, and much more time.
+It’s still worth the benefits of trademark protection to do so, but in the event of central attack, the Madrid Protocol filing is simply a wasted step and a needless expenditure of resources and money, just to end up with the same result: national applications in the desired countries.

 3) Madrid Protocol filings are commonly refused by the USPTO for being technically deficient.

-At Gerben Law Firm we routinely assist overseas clients in directly filing US trademark applications, and, fixing issues with applications filed through the Madrid Protocol.
+At Gerben IP we routinely assist overseas clients in directly filing US trademark applications, and, fixing issues with applications filed through the Madrid Protocol.
 Please feel free to contact us with any questions or to get started on your international portfolio today.